Join us for Symbioteq Biocompatibility of Medical Devices Conference 2019

 Some hot topics:

-Regional differences in requirements, Biocompatibility requirements under the MDR, Update from the ISO 10993 standard series, learn more about immunotoxicology, and especially focus on in vitro methods and chemical characterization.
+Regional differences in requirements, Biocompatibility requirements under the MDR, Update from the ISO 10993 standard series, and especially focus on in vitro methods and chemical characterization.

 This is an excellent opportunity to network with global Medical Devices Biocompatibility Professionals, share and discuss experiences with colleagues and friends.
 Whether you work with R&D, QA or Regulatory this is a unique opportunity to learn more.
 Our primary ambition and focus is to offer you a multidisciplinary event to come together to learn and share experiences and where you can also relax and enjoy the beautiful city of Gothenburg.